-Ki Pro Mini Web Interface, Transport Screen-Show Gang Control
+Figure 22.
+Ki Pro Quad Web Interface, Transport Screen-Show Gang Control

-To add a Ki Pro to a gang, simply select the checkbox for the unit in the Gang column.
-As a shortcut, if all available Ki Pro units are desired for a gang, select the "All" item below Gang.
-Alternately, if you want to clear units from a gang, deselect them or use the "Clear" option.
+To add a Ki Pro Quad to a gang, simply select the check box for the unit in the Gang column.
+As a shortcut, if all available Ki Pro Quad units are desired for a gang, select the All item below Gang.
+If you want to clear units from a gang, deselect them or use the Clear option.

-Important: There can be only one Master in a gang; typically, the IP address for the Ki Pro unit you entered and are viewing the web UI on is the one which should be promoted to the "controlling" role.
-If the unit with the IP address that is currently being viewed via the web UI is selected, a red capitalized "MASTER" text will appear on the webpage above the columns.
+There can be only one Master in a gang; typically, the IP address for the Ki Pro Quad unit you entered and are viewing the web UI on is the one which should be promoted to the controlling role.
+If the unit with the IP address that is currently being viewed via the web UI is selected, a red capitalized MASTER text will appear on the webpage above the columns.

-A Master Ki Pro unit can send three items to the slave Ki Pros units within a gang; a record start command, a stop command and clip naming.
-The record start and stop commands are controlled from the web UI Transport area above the gang information on the Master Ki Pro unit or via physical front panel buttons (provided the unit is set to "Local Only" for the CONFIG parameter 35.2).
+A Master Ki Pro Quad unit can send three items to the slave Ki Pro Quad units within a gang; a record start command, a stop command, and clip naming.
+The record start and stop commands are controlled from the web UI Transport area above the gang information on the Master Ki Pro Quad unit.

-The Settings area is where the Ki Pro clip name for each unit is decided.
+The Settings area is where the Ki Pro Quad clip name for each unit is decided.

-By default, the Ki Pro is configured to use the standard clip naming conventions, not the custom clip naming conventions.
-The first user selection is "Use Custom Clip Name"; if the user wants to use the standard clip naming convention, leave this set to "OFF", but if the user wants to create a custom clip name, mouse click on the "OFF" to reveal a pulldown for "OFF/ON" selection, then click "OK".
+By default, the Ki Pro Quad is configured to use the standard clip naming conventions, not the custom clip naming conventions.
+The first user selection is Use Custom Clip Name; if the user wants to use the standard clip naming convention, leave this set to OFF, but if the user wants to create a custom clip name, mouse click on the OFF to reveal a pulldown for OFF/ON selection, then click OK.

-If "OFF" was selected, the next parameter would be "Clip Name", again, clicking on the "SC" or "Clip" presented brings up the pulldown and the "OK" box.
-"Clip Number" must be entered manually with a valid value for Ki Pro of 1 through 999 and then the enter/return key must be hit.
+If OFF was selected, the next parameter would be Clip Name, again, clicking on the SC or Clip presented brings up the pulldown and the OK box.
+Clip Number must be entered manually with a valid value for Ki Pro of 1 through 999 and then the enter/return key must be hit.

 NOTE: If the enter/return key is not entered after the selection, the value will revert to whatever was previously shown.

-Clicking on the value next to "Clip Append" and "Alpha Append" both bring up a pulldown and an "OK" button.
-"Take" operates like the "Clip Number", where a valid value of 1 to 999 can be entered and then the enter/return key needs to be hit for confirmation of the value.
-For custom clip naming considerations, review the section in this manual on "Custom Clip Naming."
+Clicking on the value next to Clip Append and Alpha Append both bring up a pulldown and an OK button.
+Take operates like the Clip Number, where a valid value of 1 to 999 can be entered and the enter/return key needs to be hit for confirmation of the value.

+For custom clip naming considerations, see "Custom Clip Naming" in this manual.

-Note that for Slave Ki Pro units, the Settings column provides a selection of either Use: "Master Name" or "Slave Name."
-Clicking on the default value of "Master Name" pulls up a pulldown selection of "Master Name" or "Slave Name" with an "OK" confirmation button.
-If the desire is to have clips named the same across all Ki Pro units' recordings, then the Use: "Master Name" selection should be made.
-If the desire is to have clips named independently on Ki Pro units, then "Slave Name" should be selected.
-Selecting "Slave Name" means that the recording will take it's name from the individual Ki Pro's parameters and not accept the value pushed to the Slave by the Master Ki Pro.
+Note that for Slave Ki Pro Quad units, the Settings column provides a selection of either Use: Master Name or Slave Name.
+Clicking on the default value of Master Name pulls up a pulldown selection of Master Name or Slave Name with an OK confirmation button.
+If the desire is to have clips named the same across all Ki Pro Quad units' recordings, then select Use: Master Name.
+If the desire is to have clips named independently on Ki Pro units, then select Slave Name.
+Selecting Slave Name means that the recording will take it's name from the individual Ki Pro Quad's parameters and not accept the value pushed to the Slave by the Master Ki Pro Quad.